-B.4.
-Commercial cpue
+B.4 Commercial cpue

 Commercial cpue data are available from the Belgian, the UK(E&W) and the Irish beam trawl fleets, as well as the UK(E&W) and Irish Otter trawl fleets.
 There is also information on the cpue of the hardly significant Scottish seine fleet for the sole fisheries.

-The Belgian and the UK(E&W) beam trawl tuning fleets used for the assessment are described further down in the stock annex.
-There does exist other tuning data for this stock (e.g. UK otter trawl fleet), but these have not been included in the assessment as they were not considered to be representative for this stock.
+Only the Belgian and the UK(E&W) beam trawl tuning fleet is used for the assessment.
+The other available tuning data (e.g. UK otter trawl fleet) were not considered representative for this stock and therefore not included in the assessment.